OSCAR SCHMIDT OE20

 TOGGLE SWITCH

 My toggle was quiet but the middle position had a lot of play.
 On inspection it was a generic lightweight, rectangular switch with a tiny circuit board.
 I replaced it with a Switchcraft short body version.
 The Switchcraft is a nicely machined, heavy switch.
 I also removed the round plastic rhythm/treble switch plate which I never liked it on a Les Paul.
-Imagine if a Strat had a label on its pickup switch how odd it would look.
+Imagine if a Strat had a label on its pickup switch how odd it would look

 JACKPLATE